ahmedcodein/word_guesser/README.md

 ![Difficulty Choice Message](docs/images/difficulty_err_msg.png)

-Once the player enters the correct difficulty choice, a message appears displaying the choice.
+Once the player enters the correct difficulty choice, a message appears displaying the player's choice.
 In order to proceed, the player has to press any key.
 See the screenshot below:

 ![Difficulty Choice Message](docs/images/difficulty_choice.png)

-Game Dashboard
+- Game Dashboard

 Once the player proceeds, the game dashboard appears.
 The dashboard contains all the information the player needs in order to play the game.
 It is divided into three main section.

-    A. Game Setting:
+A- Game Setting

+This is a static section.
 It contains the player name, the difficulty level and the number of chances based on the chosen difficulty level.

-    B. Game Status:
+B- Game Status:

-    This section is dynamic, it changes according to the player choices.
-It contains a container showing the correct letters adding if they player is guessing the correct letter.
+This section is dynamic.
+It changes according to the player choices.
+It contains a container showing the correct letters are adding if they player is guessing the correct letter.
 It contain another container for the wrong letters.
 Finally, it contains a counter that count the number of chances left for the player after every choice.

-    C. Game Message:
+C- Game Message:

 This section is concerned with the provision of user feedback.
-It helps the player to know if the guessed letter is wrong or correct, if the letter is guessed already or simple the entered character is not valid.
-It also tells the user if the player won or lost.
-See the screen shoot from multiple scenarios.
+It helps the player to know if the guessed letter is wrong or correct, if the letter is guessed already or the entered character is not valid.
+It also informs the user if the game status is won or lost.
+See the screenshot for multiple scenarios.

 The game here is in easy level.
-The player has 3 chances to guess a three-letter word
+The player has 3 chances to guess a three-letter word.

 ![Game Dashboard](docs/images/game_dashboard.png)

-In the screenshot below, it seems that the player got the letter write.
+In the screenshot below, it seems that the player got the letter right.

 ![Correct Letter](docs/images/correct_letter.png)

-Here is an waring message, that the player has already entered the letter.
+Here is a warning message.
+It informs the player that the letter is already guessed.

 ![Wrong Letter](docs/images/duplicate_guess.png)

-The luck does not stayed long with our friend, the player got it wrong here.
+The luck does not stay long with our friend, the player got it wrong in the screenshot below.

 ![Wrong Letter](docs/images/wrong_letter.png)

-There are a list error messages can also appear if the player enters invalid inputs, non-alphabetic characters, including pressing Ctrl C and Ctrl D. A Selected example is presented in the following screenshots.
+There are a list error messages can also appear if the player enters invalid inputs, such like: non-alphabetic characters or pressing Ctrl C and Ctrl D. A Selected example is presented in the following screenshots.

 ![Input letter Error Message](docs/images/input_letter_err_msg.png)